Girgias/php-rfcs/container-offset-behaviour.md

 - `false` is cast to 0
 - `true` is cast to 1
-- Non-fractional floating point numbers which fit in an int are cast to their int value
+- Non-fractional floating point numbers which fit in an `int` are cast to their integer value

-Offsets of type resource are cast to int with the following warning:
+Offsets of type `resource` are cast to int with the following warning:
 ```
 Warning: Resource ID#%d used as offset, casting to integer (%d)
 ```

-Offsets of type float that are fractional, non-finite, or do not fit in an integer are cast to int with the following deprecation notice:
+Offsets of type `float` that are fractional, non-finite, or do not fit in an integer are cast to `int` with the following deprecation notice:
 ```
 Deprecated: Implicit conversion from float %F to int loses precision
 ```